-Since first arriving on the scene at the turn of the millenium, the Souljazz Orchestra has never stopped pushing the limits of its signature sound: an explosive clash of soul, jazz and tropical styles, unleashed by blaring majestic horns, dusty vintage keyboards, and an arsenal of earthquaking percussion.
+Since first arriving on the music scene at the turn of the last millennium, Ottawa’s The Souljazz Orchestra has never stopped pushing the limits of its signature sound: an explosive clash of soul, jazz and tropical styles, unleashed by blaring majestic horns, dusty vintage keyboards, and an arsenal of earthquaking percussion.

-Now celebrating its 15th year, the Souljazz Orchestra continues to be an unstoppable force.
-Nominated for a Canadian Juno award for the third time in 2016, the band regularly tears up venues worldwide through its punishing schedule.
-In fact, years of relentless touring have formed the Souljazz Orchestra’s live concerts into the stuff of legends – more often than not culminating in ecstatic, sweat-soaked, cathartic affairs, mixing pulsating arrangements with eruptive improvisations.
-So far, the sextet has been fortunate enough to bring its dynamite show to over two dozen countries across the globe, sharing bills along the way with heavyweights such as Stevie Wonder, Bob Dylan, and Femi Kuti, while showing no signs of slowing down.
+The Soul Jazz Orchestra continues to be an unstoppable force.
+Nominated for its third JUNO award in 2016, and now enjoying airplay on influential stations like BBC Radio 6 Music, the band tears up venues worldwide through its punishing schedule.
+In fact, years of relentless touring have turned The Souljazz Orchestra’s live concerts into the stuff of legends – often culminating in ecstatic, sweat-soaked, cathartic affairs, mixing pulsating arrangements with eruptive improvisations.
+In conquering global stages, the sextet has had the honor of sharing bills with heavyweight hipsters like Bob Dylan and Femi Kuti.
 As saxophonist Ray Murray puts it, “Souljazz is more than just a band for us, it’s a way of life.”